 More Than 18 Months To Medicare

-Since a private plan is not medically underwritten, it is not possible that the quoted premium will actually rise, due to admitted treatment and/or conditions.
+Since a private Exchange plan is not medically underwritten, it is not possible that the quoted premium will actually rise, due to admitted treatment and/or conditions.
+Changes in the original projected household income can result in a year-end tax refund or tax bill.
+Multiple carriers are typically offered in your county of residence, providing different carrier and policy options.

 Before The Affordable Care Act